LokendraNath/LokendraNath/README.md

 ## 🧑‍💻 About Me

+> *“I have no special talent.
+I am only passionately curious.” – Albert Einstein*

 - 🔭 **Currently working on:** a **Private Enterprise Documentation Platform**
 - ⚡ **Full Stack Developer** specializing in **React, TypeScript, and Node.js**
 - 🧠 **Interested in:** scalable backend systems & clean architecture